realms-team/sol/README.md

 * `L`: the length of the value
 * `V`: Object value, a opaque string of bytes

+We refer to this format as the MTtlv format.
 It is a generalization of the well-known "Type-Length-Value" (TLV) format.

 # Installation
 Download source: